 How to Make Crispy Smashed Potatoes

-- Boil the potatoes: Start by boiling the potatoes in salted water until tender.
-They should be soft enough for a fork to go right through each potato easily.
+- Boil the potatoes: Start by boiling the potatoes in a large pot of salted water until tender.
+They should be fork tender, meaning they’re soft enough for a fork to go right through each potato easily.

 - Preheat the oven: Preheat your oven to 400ºF and line a rimmed baking sheet with foil.

-- Smash the potatoes: Place the potatoes on the foil lined sheet pan and smash with a fork or potato masher.
-Try to keep each potato in one piece so it bakes together.
+- Flatten the potatoes: Put them on a baking sheet covered with foil, then use a fork or masher to flatten them.
+Try to keep each potato in one piece so they bake together!

-- Add the butter: Drizzle the melted butter over the potatoes, then sprinkle with salt and pepper.
+- Add the butter: Drizzle the melted butter over the potatoes, and sprinkle them with salt and pepper.

 - Serve: Enjoy the crunchy smashed potatoes while hot with a side of sour cream, ketchup, or fry sauce.
 They are also delicious eaten plain!